Frequently Asked Questions

 15. Do I need to stay for the whole market?

-Stallholders need to be set up and ready for doors to open to the public by 10am.
+Stallholders need to be set up and ready for doors to open to the public by the advertised opening time.

 Either book for another time when you can stay or plan to have a helper for when you’re not there.